justnat3/the-vault/README.md

 # set a valid path to your editor
 export VAULT_EDITOR=/path/to/your/editor
+# the path to your editor should not have a leading forward slash

 # after cloning the repo and cd'ing into it.Just run cargo build --release
 cargo build --release